Writing Is My Passion

 The Cat King of Rome

-In Rome, Italy, I go on a search for Nelson, a one-eyed cat king of a children’s book, and instead I find a world full of cats and cat-loving people.
+In Rome, Italy, I go on a search for Nelson, a one-eyed cat king of a children’s book.
+Instead, in an archaeological site, I find a world full of cats and cat-loving people.

 My First Novel